FreshOats/Kickstarter-Analysis/README.md

 ---

 ## Results
 - With regard to the start date, we can conclude that there is a much higher chance of launching successful campaigns between May and June, though there were still more successes than failures or cancelations during the other months of the year with the exception of December.
-December is the only month that should be completely avoided in launching a campaign as there were more unsuccessful campaigns than successful during that month.
+The second conclusion made from this analysis was that December is the only month that should be completely avoided in launching a campaign as there were more unsuccessful campaigns than successful during that month.

 - Regarding the outcomes based on set goals, there are a lot of data supporting that campaigns under $15000 had a higher percentage of successful events.
 Additionally, there was a range between $30k and $45k that did yield more successes than failures.
 Some of the most extreme points on the graph are artifically inflated due to a lack of data points, which is seen in several of the bins greater than $15k, since these represent fewer than 10% of all campaigns launched.
 Some of this can be remedied by expanding the bins from $5,000 ranges to $10,000 from $20k onward, though that has issues of its own.
 By increasing the number of smaller campaigns, there is a higher chance that the goals will be met, however the data aound $35k-$40k should not be ignored and further explored.